obbo-pl/mcp3x6x-c-lib/README.md

 For communication with the controller, the SPI bus can be used in full-duplex or half-duplex mode (CRC-onRead is not supported in half-duplex mode).
 Several ADCs can be used in one project, either on one or on different SPI buses.
 They can also be ICs in various variants.
 To communicate with the controller via SPI you need to provide two simple functions.
 Examples of such functions for ESP32 and RP Pico can be found in the examples folder.

+If you need to quickly start testing with platforms other than the examples, take a look at HAL for Arduino.
+I used software emulated SPI.
+I think it can be easily converted and should work with most platforms.
+Of course, using native SPI will usually be a better choice.

 Currently the library is tested with MCP3564R.

 ### Initialization